ColonelPanicks/openflight-compute-wip/README.md

 It's easy for the deployed cluster list (each cluster has an individual file under `/opt/flight/clusters`) to get out of sync with what's actually deployed (due to clusters usually being destroyed via cloud GUIs and not with the script).

-The script `check-clusters.sh` iterates through all the clusters under `/opt/flight/clusters` and tests ssh-ing into the gateway.
+The script `bin/check-clusters.sh` iterates through all the clusters under `/opt/flight/clusters` and tests ssh-ing into the gateway.
 A gateway that doesn't respond or doesn't authenticate is presumed as a destroyed cluster/reallocated IP address.

 ## Generate Web-Based VNC Access

 The purpose of these scripts is to provide a central location for accessing VNC on multiple clusters (using NoVNC).
 This is beneficial for large bootcamp/OpenFlight demos where users bring their own laptops that could have issues with VNC software, terminal emulators and other unforeseen difficulties with connection.

 There are 2 scripts to assist with this setup, they are:
-- `create-vnc-index.sh`
+- `bin/create-vnc-index.sh`
     - Creates a [token file](https://github.com/novnc/websockify/wiki/token-based-target-selection) for the websockify server
     - Creates a YAML with similar information to the token file for rendering the web index
     - Calls a ruby script to generate the index.html file from the YAML file
-- `generate-index.rb`
+- `bin/generate-index.rb`
     - Utilises ERB to generate an index.html file for hosting VNC connections`

 ## Versioning